guettli/intranets/README.md

 # What is an Intranet Wiki?

-* An Intranet Wiki is a tool is a knowledge base on which users collaboratively edit content.
+* An Intranet Wiki is a tool on which users collaboratively edit content.
 * This content is available for all employees in a company and not visible on the world wide web.
 * One term is explained on one page.
 This page is accessible via [a canonical URL](https://en.wikipedia.org/wiki/Canonicalization#URL).

 Every company has its terminology.
 For new employees, it is very helpful to have a definition of the terms which are custom.

-But a central Wiki is useful to improve the communication between departments, too.
-Because the terminology between departments differs.
+But a central Wiki is useful to improve the communication between departments, too, because the terminology between departments differs.

 # Difference between an Intranet Wiki and Wikipedia